TeachOntario is an award-winning online community to support sharing, collaboration and knowledge exchange amongst educators across Ontario.

 TeachOntario was created by TVO, in partnership with the Ontario Teachers’ Federation (OTF), its Affiliates and the Ministry of Education (EDU), and in consultation with teachers from a variety of districts across the province.

-A unique destination for teachers created “For Ontario’s Teachers, By Ontario’s Teachers," TeachOntario's purpose is to serve and celebrate Ontario educators for the broader benefit of Ontario’s students.
+A unique destination for teachers created “For Ontario’s Educators, By Ontario’s Educators," TeachOntario's purpose is to serve and celebrate Ontario educators for the broader benefit of Ontario’s students.

 TeachOntario offers the unique opportunity to:

 - Support teacher professional learning

 - Facilitate the sharing of exemplary practices with others

 Ontario educators with a Board of Education email address can register and log in to follow other educators, create blogs, discussions, documents, upload pictures, videos and files and start groups based on subject matter, grade or interest.